Pamela Geller’s Free Speech Bloodfest

 - May 05, 2015

-To say that Geller is not a particularly appealing figure does not begin to describe her.
+To say that Geller is not a particularly appealing figure is something of an understatement.
 The Southern Poverty Law Center describes her as the ‘anti-Muslim movement’s most visible and flamboyant figurehead’ who is ‘relentlessly shrill and coarse in her broad-brush denunciations of Islam’.
 Few people familiar with her track record or her website Atlas Shrugged will find much reason to differ from this judgement.

 Geller did not choose the Culwell Center by accident.
 In January this year, just over a week after the Charlie Hebdo murders, the Chicago-based Islamic multimedia organization Sound Vision staged its annual ‘Stand With the Prophet in Honour and Respect’ conference at the same center.
 The conference took place just over a week after the Charlie Hebdo murders, and its specific message ‘Stand with the Prophet Against Terror and Hate.’ was supported by the Council on American-Islamic Relations (CAIR).